Martijn van der Heijden, Fabrique, The Netherlands, Kate Huckle, Royal Academy of Arts, UK, Louise Cohen, Royal Academy of Arts, UK

-A creative workshop to discover and prototype new content formats, based on 4 simple ideas:
+A creative workshop with Fabrique and the Royal Academy of Arts (RA) to discover and prototype new content formats, based on 4 simple ideas:

 1 A room full of art doesn’t make an exhibition.

-Or can you find a format to let them discover the stories behind your collection?
-Create a form that seduces visitors to scroll, click and share?
+Is bringing your collection online enough to draw visitors?
+Will it make them discover the stories behind your collection?
+What form seduces visitors to scroll, click and share?

 2 What works for the National Gallery doesn’t work for the Van Gogh Museum.

-Which way of storytelling comes natural to you, do people ask and accept?
+Which formats fit you, what storytelling comes natural to you?
 Quick or deep, visual or textual, serious or tongue in cheek?

 3 Different person, different conversation